Our Christian vision

 The collection of Sainsbury and Tesco sports vouchers by the wider school community raises the awareness of the enjoyment and the benefits of physical activity.

-We are currently hold Sainsbury’s Sports Bronze award .
+We currently hold Sainsbury’s Sports Gold award .

 Our school works hard to achieve recognised status for physical activity and school sport.